apache/thrift/lib/cpp/README.md

 The PRNG seed is key to the application security.
 This method should be overridden if it's not strong enough for you.

+# Breaking Changes

+## 0.11.0

+In the pthread mutex implementation, the contention profiling code was enabled by default in all builds.
+This changed to be disabled by default.
+(THRIFT-4151)